hkraemer/PECUZAL_python/docs/noise_example.rst

 ::

-    Algorithm stopped due to increasing L-values.
+    Algorithm stopped due to increasing L-values in the first embedding cycle..
 Valid embedding NOT achieved.

 The algorithm did not obtain any valid embedding, thus, it values the input data as a non-deterministic